April 15, 2015

 - Remain motionless, hands at your sides, and avoid eye contact with the dog.

-- Once the dog loses interest in you, slowly back away until he is out of sight.
+- Once the dog loses interest in you, slowly back away until they are out of sight.

-- If the dog does attack, "feed" him your jacket, purse, bicycle or anything that you can put between yourself and the dog.
+- If the dog does attack, "feed" them your jacket, purse, bicycle or anything that you can put between yourself and the dog.

 - If you fall or are knocked to the ground, curl into a ball with your hands over your ears and remain motionless.
 Try not to scream or roll around.